From a young age, we’re taught that getting married is just a part of life.

 EVERYONE’S JOURNEY IS DIFFERENT!

 The notion that if you’re not married by 30, you’re late, is bonkers.
-It stems from the idea that if you aren’t married by a certain age, something must be wrong with you.

 Well, I believe that’s the farthest thing from the truth.